Skip to main content

 If the park or caravan owner doesn’t follow the rental laws or the terms of your residency agreement, you may be able to get compensation.

 VCAT is similar to a court and hears many disputes in Victoria between renters and rental providers (such as park and caravan owners), who must follow its decisions.
+If VCAT decides you should get compensation, it will make an order requiring the park or caravan owner to pay you.

-As a renter, you can apply to VCAT for compensation while you are still living at the property or after you have moved out.
+As a renter, you can apply to RDRV for compensation while you are still living at the property or after you have moved out.
 But you must apply within 6 years of the problem or loss occurring.

 If you are still living there, keep paying rent while you seek compensation.
 If you stop, the park or caravan owner could give you a ‘notice to vacate’ for overdue rent.